PastyPurpleTrolls/game-contest-server/documentation/creator/referee.md

     nc -l -p $(port)

 run: test_referee.py
-    ./test_referee.py -p $(port) -n $(num_players) -r $(num_matches) -t $(max_time)
+    ./test_referee.py -p $(port) -n $(num_players) -r $(num_rounds) -t $(max_time)

 contest: $(PLAYER)
     ./$(PLAYER).py -p $(port) -n '$(name)'
 ```

+The run rule is called to start the referee.
+When the referee is
+called through the Makefile, the manager will provide four flags:

+- `port`: (int) TCP port to connect to the manager on.
+The referee
+must connect and send a TCP port for the players to connect to.
+If
+the referee does not respond with a TCP port within 3 seconds of being
+started, the manager will terminate the referee due to a timeout.
+- `num_players`: (int) The number of players that will connect to the
+referee.
+- `num_rounds`: (int) The number of rounds that the referee should run
+between the players.
+If your referee does not support rounds, you can
+ignore the value of this flag.
+- `max_time`: (int) Maximum amount of time allowed per round, in
+seconds.
+The game manager will enforce this time.

+The contest rule is called to start the player.
+When the player is
+called through the Makefile, the manager will provide two flags:

+- `name`: (string) The name of the player as registered on the contest
+server.
+The player will be required to communicate this name to the
+referee so the referee can report the results to the manager properly.
+The player should not assume a particular name to report to the
+referee because the manager may choose to give a different name to the
+player for each match for disambiguation purposes.
+- `port`: (int) TCP port to connect to the referee on.
+All
+communication with the referee will be done via this port; there is no
+other mechanism for communication between the referee or any other
+player.

 Further examples can be found on [GitHub](https://github.com/PastyPurpleTrolls/test/tree/master/examples).

+###Standalone referees

-Referees should be implemented to support three flags from the game manager.
+Referees should be implemented to support four flags from the game manager.

 - `-p`: (int) TCP port to connect to the manager on.
-The referee must connect and send a player TCP port within 3 seconds of being started.
+The referee must connect and send a TCP port for the players to connect to.
+If the referee does not respond with a TCP port within 3 seconds of being started, the manager will terminate the referee due to a timeout.
 - `-n`: (int) The number of players that will connect to the referee.
-- `-r`: (int) Number of rounds that the referee should run between the players.
+- `-r`: (int) The number of rounds that the referee should run between the players.
 If your referee does not support rounds, you can ignore the value of this flag.
-- `-t`: (int) Maximum amount of time allowed per match.
+- `-t`: (int) Maximum amount of time allowed per match, in seconds.
 The game manager will enforce this time.

 ##Protocol

 Referees must communicate with the game manager via a TCP socket.
 Three main pieces of information are expected: a player TCP port number, results of rounds, final results of match (if rounds are supported).
 The referee must also send the moves made in each round.

+For efficiency in the client visualizer, the referee should
-Every 10 moves, the referee should send the game state to the manager.
+periodically should send the game state to the manager.
+We have
+chosen a value of 10 moves for the initial games prototyped with the
+system.

 Commands are sent as key:value pairs.
 The first `:` in the command is seen as a special character and represents the end of a command name.
 Everything that follows is interpreted as the value.
 Pipes `|` represent separation between values that should be parsed.

 Do **not** use `|` for any purpose except as a delimiter to represent lists in the protocol.
 It should not be used in game state representations.

+### Defined Keywords

 - `port`: (int) TCP port that the players should connect on.
 This needs to be sent within the first 3 seconds of being started.
 - `match`: Values: `start`, `end`.
 Tell the manager to expect information about the match.
 - `round`: Pipe separated double. `start` or `end`.
 Round start can also contain any data about the round.
 - `move`: Human readable description of the move as well as any round data needed by the visualizer.
 Data should be formatted in JSON to make parsing easier.
 - `gamestate`: Implementation dependant value.
-Sent every 10 moves to represent the current state of the game.
+Sent periodically to represent the current state of the game.
 To ease parsing in the browser, please use JSON.
 - `roundresult`: Sent directly after `round:end`.
 Pipe separated tuple with player name, result, and score.
 Score is implementation dependant.
 Result can only be `Win`, `Loss`, and `Tie`.
 - `matchresult`: Sent directly after `match:end`.
 Pipe separated tuple with player name, result, and rounds won.

-####Example communication
+###Example communication

 ```
 port:2222